 See this footnote for details:2

 NOTE: Currently (last update: June 2018) rogue drivers attempt to divert passengers by holding up ‘TAXI’ signs.
 Ignore them.

 Select a taxi only at the official taxi rank in front of the main hall.
 You can select any of the taxis you see there.
 You are not obligated to take the first one in line — though lately airport-authorized ‘hosts’ have been used at peak times.
 Follow their instructions.

 Theoretically you could catch a taxi after travelling to Amsterdam Central Station by train.
-You can do so at the Westernmost section of the IJzijde – the part of the train station that cases the river IJ — right across from the ferry boat landing.
+You can do so at the Westernmost section of the IJzijde – the part of the train station that faces the river IJ — right across from the ferry boat landing.

 In Amsterdam Uber is both legal and efficient.
 Uber is approximately 50% cheaper than traditional taxi services.